Abhishek-paka/Todo-Application/README.md

 - View and the items are organized according to their deadlines.
 - Deadlines are intimated with different colors
 - like Red(today is the deadline) Yellow(One day left for the deadline)
+- also added a Toggle button to filter the Today's Item

 ### NOT A PRETTY GOOD UI BUT A PRETTY FUNCTIONAL UI ###